 - perennial flowering plants to provide other benefits such as attraction of pollinators or predatory insects, or other beneficial wildlife.

-You can make new growing areas for your perennial vegetables and their companion plants by using permaculture techniques such as sheet-mulching/ lasagna bed creation, or hugelkultur, for example.
+You can make new growing areas for your vegetables and their companion plants by using permaculture techniques such as sheet-mulching/ lasagna bed creation, or hugelkultur, for example.
 Be sure to think about how you can use natural resources around you to create fertile and healthy growing areas for your perennial plants.

-Whichever perennial vegetables and other perennial plants you choose to include in your perennial polycultures, it is important to think about how the fertility of those areas will be maintained over time.
+Whichever perennial plants you choose to include in your polycultures, it is important to think about how the fertility of those areas will be maintained over time.
 In a successful polyculture, the plants themselves, and other garden helpers – wildlife above and below the soil – will cater for a lot of the needs of the edible plants you wish to grow.
 This reduces the amount of work for the gardener – though of course there will still be some work that you have to do.

 A gardener will tend a perennial vegetable polyculture by: